j-sripad/colon_crypt_segmentation/README.md

 **Dataset** - https://drive.google.com/file/d/1RHQjRav-Kw1CWT30iLJMDQ2hPMyIwAUi/view?usp=sharing

-After downloading the data and extracting the files in the above directory structure, it has the following directory structure
+After downloading the data and extracting the files in the above directory structure, it has the following folders.

 ```
 Colonic_crypt_dataset